sarthyparty/ingress2gateway/pkg/i2gw/providers/nginx/README.md

 This provider converts [NGINX Ingress Controller](https://github.com/nginx/kubernetes-ingress) resources to Gateway API resources.

-**Note**: This provider is specifically for NGINX Ingress Controller, not the community [ingress-nginx](https://github.com/kubernetes/ingress-nginx) controller.
+**Note**: This provider is specifically for NGINX Inc's commercial Ingress Controller, not the community [ingress-nginx](https://github.com/kubernetes/ingress-nginx) controller.
 If you're using the community ingress-nginx controller, please use the `ingress-nginx` provider instead.

 ## Supported Resources